 Keep a strict schedule of going to sleep and waking up at the same time every day.
 Try getting outside early in the morning to stimulate melatonin production.
 Limit or eliminate caffeine, which can throw off your internal clock, and skip the catnap and late-night screen time.
 If you can’t avoid working on a device before bed, invest in a pair of amber glasses to help block out the blue light.
 Create a supportive sleep environment with a cool, quiet room darkened with blackout curtains.

 5. Try aromatherapy.

 Putting a few drops of lavender oil on your pillow could have a profound impact on your sleep.
 Lavender has a long anecdotal tradition as a natural remedy for insomnia, and scientific research supports those claims.
-Studies have demonstrated the ability of lavender essential oil to greatly decrease symptoms of anxiety and depression.
-It also has antispasmodic, anticonvulsant, and neuroprotective qualities to help mitigate the effects of various neurological disorders.7 What’s more, lavender has been shown to be an effective treatment for pain, migraines, and menopausal symptoms such as hot flashes and depression–all of which can keep you up at night.
-Using lavender as aromatherapy reduces restlessness and disturbed sleep, and has a beneficial influence on general well-being and quality of life.
+Studies have demonstrated lavender essential oil’s ability to decrease symptoms of anxiety and depression.
+What’s more, using lavender for aromatherapy reduces restlessness and disturbed sleep, and has a beneficial influence on general well-being.

 I custom-formulated my Rest and Restore™ to support falling asleep fast AND to encourage deep and restful sleep so that your neurotransmitters, hormones, and your entire body have ample opportunity to replenish and rejuvenate overnight.
 Reaching those lower levels of sleep is vital to maintaining optimal health and feeling your best every day so when you wake up, you’re ready to tackle the new day ahead.